COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Second Period: from 23 of March to 05 of April 2020

 The second period of our analysis contains the peak of the lockdown and probably the time in which the government invested the most in convincing the population to stay at home.
-There were numerous campaigns from all walks of society to incentivize people to stay safe and protect the NHS by staying at home.
+There were numerous campaigns from all walks of society to incentivize people to _stay safe_ and _protect the NHS_ by _staying at home_.
 This was the period in which we also had the television address of Queen Elizabeth II.
-In this period, depicted <b>Figure 6(A)</b>, we see high-density areas not reducing their degree of mobility much which is probably because their degree of mobility was small already.
+In this period, depicted **Figure 6(A)**, we see high-density areas not reducing their degree of mobility much which is probably because their degree of mobility was small already.
 Conversely, the low-density areas have a more diverse set of change in mobility diversity.
 The income analyses continue to show a decrease in mobility but again high-income regions consistently have a stronger decrease in mobility.

 <br>
 <figure class="image" align="center">